kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 These numbers are very large, tall objects on screen.
 The numbers and the vertical gap between numbers are the same width as a brick.
 So, horizontally, the numbers including the space between them are 7 pixels/color clocks wide.
 The height is simple -- 32 scan lines divided by 2 is 16 scan lines for each number which includes one blank scan line to vertically separate the numbers.

 The size of a number without spacing is 6 color clocks wide by 15 scan lines tall.
 This is actually very convenient.
 The minimum grid size needed to display numbers is three horizontal blocks (or segments) by five vertical blocks.
-This arrangment also appears to be the basis for Breakout game's number display.
+This arrangement also appears to be the basis for the real Breakout arcade game's number display.
 Example number "8" in 3x5 segments:

 - :black_medium_small_square::black_medium_small_square::black_medium_small_square:
 - :black_medium_small_square::white_medium_small_square::black_medium_small_square: